iowaguy/pcn-simulator/jaison/notes/speedy-murmurs-simulator.md

 - parse_trust_lines.py: parses the crawled ripple graph in file (ripple-graph-jan-2013.txt)parsed content in (all-in-USD-trust-lines-2013-jan.txt).
 - parse_trust_set_transactions.py: parses the create link transactions in file (trust-set-transactions.txt), parsed content in (links-created-in-USD-jan-2013-dec-2016.txt).

-## Data Set Construction:
+### Data Set Construction:
 - ParseFilesToGTNA.java converts the above sets into the required format for GTNA.
 *More details required here*

-# How are results evaluated and plotted
+# 3.How are results evaluated and plotted
 ## Metrics used
 - Success Ratio: fraction of successful transations (higher better).
 - Delay        : longest chain of messages (lower better).